Brian Rowland

 Brian Rowland (born December 30, 1980) is a Canadian retired soccer player who was a goalkeeper in both the indoor and outdoor versions of the sport.
-He is currently the head coach for the Temple Owls men's soccer team.
+He is formerly the head coach for the Temple Owls men's soccer team.

 Career

 College

 Born in Toronto, Ontario, Canada, Rowland played college soccer at the University of Maryland, Baltimore County (UMBC), where he was a four-year starter between 1999 and 2002.
 In 2002, he earned first team All-America East Conference, and was named an All-America honorable mention.
 He graduated with a bachelor's degree in economics in 2003.

 International

-Rowland was a member of the U20 Canadian National Team, the U19 Eastern Canadian regional team and the U20 Ontario Team.
+Rowland was a member of the Canada national U20 Team, the Eastern Canadian U19 regional team and the Ontario U20 Team.
 He played in a friendly match for Manchester United while on trial there, trained with Everton, and Fulham, and played a couple of first team games for Halifax Town as a triallist in 1998 and 1999.

 During the 2001 and 2002 Rowland also played for the Chesapeake Dragons in the Premier Development League.